 -- Tomas Brolin was probably the biggest surprise on the team.
 His career was short, but I gave him a lot of credits for his performance with both Sweden and Parma.

 -- Gunnar Andersson never played for Sweden because he turned professional in an era, where Sweden did not select professional players.
 His club career in France was stunning.
 However, I felt that he was not enough to get him a spot on the team.
 I counted against him for never playing for Sweden.
-He only earned an honourable mention.
+He earned an honourable mention.

--- The "Pal-Jep-Sko"(Palmer, Jeppson, Skoglund)line got Sweden to third place at the WC Finals in 1950.
+-- The "Pal-Jep-Sko"(Palmer, Jeppson, Skoglund)line got Sweden to third place at the World Cup Finals in 1950.
 Skoglund is on this team while Palmer and Jeppson made honourable mention.
 Jeppson was at point the most expensive player in the world.